 A double room and a shared room accommodate romantic stays from two guests sharing or larger groups of ten exploring and hiking in the area.
 The mountain refuge has the necessary creature comforts like hot water and some limited electricity from solar power, but mobile connection is scarce and provides you with the perfect getaway.

 Accessible by foot and mountain-bike, the amount of vehicle traffic is limited to insure the most remote experience possible.
 The setting of the refuge provides a magical place to explore from, enjoy a sunset in summer after a days hiking or listen to wolves howling in the colder nights.
 The refuge was refurbished thanks the support of Rewilding Europe.

-The Terraegna refuge is open during the summer period, while during the autumn and spring is always wise to call our office to verify the opening.
+The Rifugio Terraegna is open during the summer period, while during the autumn and spring is always wise to call our office to verify the opening.
 It is mandatory to reserve for those who, even in the summer wanted to stay overnight.

 Terraegna mountain hut let Wildlife Adventures to connect many people to nature: hosting them and promoting activities.
 The location becomes a base-camp to develop and perform activities combining outdoor experiences and trainings, educational workshops and outdoor activities dedicated to wildlife, biodiversity, ecosystem, local traditions.

 Terraegna mountain hut obtained in 2018 acknowledgment from European Charter for Sustainable Tourism in Protected Areas: a practical management tool that enables Protected Areas to develop tourism sustainably.
 The core element of the Charter is the collaboration between all interested parties to develop a common strategy and action plan for tourism development, based on an in-depth analysis of the local situation.
 The objective is the protection of the natural and cultural heritage and the continuous improvement of tourism management in the protected area in favor of the environment, the local population, businesses and visitors.